-Exemplar State College uses Positive Behaviour for Learning (PBL) as the multi-tiered system of support for discipline in the school.
+Richmond Hill State School uses School Wide Positive Behaviour reinforcement and restorative practises as system of support for discipline in the school.
 This is a whole-school approach, used in all classrooms and programs offered through the school, including sporting activities and excursions.

-PBL is an evidence-based framework used to:

-analyse and improve student behaviour and learning outcomes

-ensure that only evidence-based practices are used correctly by teachers to support students

-continually support staff members to maintain consistent school and classroom improvement practices.

-At Exemplar State College we believe discipline is about more than punishment.
+At Richmond Hill State School State School we believe discipline is about more than punishment.
 It is a word that reflects our belief that student behaviour is a part of the overall teaching and learning approach in our school.
 Our staff take responsibility for making their expectations clear, for providing supportive instruction about how to meet these expectations and strive to use behavioural incidents as opportunities to re-teach.

-The development of the Exemplar State College Student Code of Conduct is an opportunity to explain the PBL framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
-The language and expectations of PBL can be used in any environment, including the home setting for students.
+The development of the Richmond Hill State School Student Code of Conduct is an opportunity to explain our School Wide Positive Behaviour Framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
+The language and expectations of SWPB can be used in any environment, including the home setting for students.
 Doing everything we can do to set students up for success is a shared goal of every parent and school staff member.

-Any students or parents who have questions or would like to discuss the Student Code of Conduct or PBL are encouraged to speak with the class teacher or make an appointment to meet with the principal.
+Any students or parents who have questions or would like to discuss the Student Code of Conduct or SWPB are encouraged to speak with the class teacher or make an appointment to meet with the principal.

-PBL Expectations
+Clear Expectations

-Our staff are committed to delivering a high quality of education for every student, and believe all adults in the school, whether visiting or working, should meet the same five Positive Behaviour for Learning (PBL) expectations in place for students, being Thoughtful, Responsible, Accountable, Co-operative and Kind (TRACK).

-Students

-Below are examples of what these PBL expectations look like for students across the school.
-In addition, each classroom will have their own set of examples to help students and visitors understand the expectations and meet the standards we hold for everyone at Exemplar State College.

-Thoughtful

-Listen to fellow students’ questions in class.

-Put rubbish in the bins provided.

-Use G rated language at school.

-Keep your mobile on silent at school.

-Responsible

-Be prepared for class.

-Complete your homework and assignments on time.

-Follow teacher directions.

-Ask for help when you need.

-Accountable

-Do your own work.

-Learn from your mistakes.

-Hand in items you find to the teacher.

-Be honest.

-Co-operative

-Look for opportunities to help others.

-Take different roles for group work activities.

-Respect others space and belongings.

-Encourage fellow students to do their best.

-Kind

-Say “please” and “thank you”.

-Stick up for someone who needs it.

-Make a new friend.

-Give someone a compliment.
+Every classroom in our school uses the SWPB Expectations Matrix, illustrated below, as a basis for developing their behaviour standards.
+Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
+The completed matrix is on display in every classroom, is used as the basis of teaching expectations throughout the year and is revisited regularly to address any new or emerging issues.

 Parents and staff

-The table below explains the PBL expectations for parents when visiting our school and the standards we commit to as staff.
+The table below explains the SWPB expectations for parents when visiting our school and the standards we commit to as staff.